Strength And Conditioning, Weightlifting

 1. Mobility Readiness

-One large challenge that strength and conditioning coaches can face when implementing the Olympic-style lifts is the student-athlete without the requisite mobility to perform the lifts.
+One large challenge that strength and conditioning coaches can face when implementing Olympic-style lifts is the student-athlete without the requisite mobility to perform the lifts.
 They either cannot achieve a safe and technically sound starting position or cannot finish in a safe and optimal position.
-An example is not having the shoulder, lat, and triceps mobility to receive the barbell in either a clean, the start of a jerk, or front squat.
+An example is not having the shoulder, lat, and triceps mobility to receive the barbell in either a clean, the start of a jerk, or the front squat.

-Short-Term Fix: Utilize lifting blocks to raise the athlete’s start position to a point they can display a safe and optimal body position.
+Short-Term Fix: Utilize lifting blocks to raise the athlete’s start position to a point where they can display a safe and optimal body position.

-Long-Term Fix: Regress to a segmented lift and lateralize (add in) mobility exercises or fillers to improve positions.
+Long-Term Fix: Regress to a segmented lift and lateralize (add-in) mobility exercises or fillers to improve positions.

 Example: